kevquirk/fuckedweb/index.md

 ### Fuck social media
 The rise of social media flipped content creation on its head.
 Instead of deliberately creating and editing content for static sites, people were now empowered to quickly and easily vomit their passing thoughts out to the world.

-On the face of things, this may sounds great.
-Social media is empowering people to easily create content online, allowing anyone with an Internet connection to have a voice.
+On the face of things, this may sound great.
+Social media was empowering people to easily create content online.
+It was allowing anyone with an Internet connection to have a voice.

 The problem here, dear reader, is that social media was never about empowering people.
-Nope, was it fuck.
 It was all about one thing...

 **MONEY!**

-All that time you spend reading about that person from school you've never spoken to, you're being tracked like a mother fucker.
+All that time you spend reading about that person from school you've never spoken to, you're being tracked like a motherfucker.

 Facebook is by far the worst offender for this.
-If they wanted to, those fuckers would be able to tell how bad your shit smells.
+If they wanted to, those fuckers could tell how bad your shit smells.
 But why all the tracking?
 Well, again it comes down to one thing...money.

-They track you so they can use this data to display more targeted ads on the platform.
+They track you so they can use your data to display more targeted ads on their platform.
 By having highly targeted ads, you're more likely to click; and if you're more likely to click, they make more money.

-**[Mark Zuckerberg doesn't give two shits about your privacy](https://www.businessinsider.com/well-these-new-zuckerberg-ims-wont-help-facebooks-privacy-problems-2010-5?r=US&IR=T) - if you're a Facebook user, you should be re-considering your life choices.**
+**[Mark Zuckerberg doesn't give two shits about your privacy](https://www.businessinsider.com/well-these-new-zuckerberg-ims-wont-help-facebooks-privacy-problems-2010-5?r=US&IR=T) - if you're a Facebook user, you should be reconsidering your life choices.**

 ### Fuck search engines
 Although Zuckerberg and his merry band of wankers have a lot to answer for, the death of web 1.0 and the humble personal blog is not their fault alone.
 Search plays a huge part in this shit show too.

-Back in the day, search engines were rudimentary at best, but they have since grown into these Goliaths were even [Google don't really understand how their shit works](https://www.seroundtable.com/google-dont-understand-rankbrain-21744.html).
+Back in the day, search engines were rudimentary at best, but they have since grown into these Goliaths were even [Google doesn't really understand how their shit works](https://www.seroundtable.com/google-dont-understand-rankbrain-21744.html).

 In some ways this is good, as we get far more accurate search results.
-But it also has 2 very important problems too.
-Let me explain...
+But there are two very important problems with this...

 Firstly, as with social media, *it's all about money*.
-So the humble personal blog is often left out of search rankings, and is replaced my corporate entities that have teams of people on-hand who can manipulate the search rankings to their will.
+The humble personal blog is often left out of search rankings, and is replaced by corporate entities who have teams of people on-hand that can manipulate the search rankings to their will.

 This is known as *Search Engine Optimisation* (SEO) in the industry.

 The second problem is that because of all the aforementioned tracking, your Google search results become an echo chamber.
 You see, Google learns as you search and the more data you feed it, the more "accurate" the results become for you.

-Try it yourself, do a Google search for something on your normal browser, then [download the TOR browser](https://www.torproject.org/download/) and try the same search again.
+Try it yourself, do a Google search for something with your normal browser.
+Then [download the TOR browser](https://www.torproject.org/download/) and try the same search again.
 I guarantee the results will be different.

 It's a double whammy.
-Corporate website owners are manipulating results so you're more likely to see their shitty listicle posts instead of actual useable content that has been written by someone competent.
-And to add insult to injury, Google are also manipulating the results based on you a shit tonne of data they have tracked you with.
+Corporate website owners are manipulating results so you're more likely to see their shitty listicle posts instead of actual usable content that has been written by someone competent.

+To add insult to injury, Google is also manipulating the results based on the shit tonne of data they have on you.

 With all of this manipulation of results, you're likely to get the results you *think* you want, but you're unlikely to get the *best* results.